cunnie/gobonniego/README.md

 ## Bugs

-If `gobonniego` crashes you may need to find and delete the `gobonniego` files manually.
-Below is a sample `find` command to locate the `gobonniego` directory; delete that directory and everything underneath:
+If GoBonnieGo crashes you may need to find and delete the GoBonnieGo files manually.
+Below is a sample `find` command to locate the GoBonnieGo directory; delete that directory and everything underneath:

 ```